LaRiffle/collateral-learning/README.md

 ## Publication

-This work has been submitted and accepted at Neurips 2019:
+This work has been published at Neurips 2019 and the poster can be found [here](./img/poster_neurips_2019.pdf).

 #### [Partially Encrypted Machine Learning using Functional Encryption](https://arxiv.org/abs/1905.10214)